u10int/Kinetic/README.md

 Features
 ----
-- Quickly setup animations in a syntax similar to TweenMax and the awesome [GSAP](http://greensock.com/gsap)
+- Quickly setup animations in a syntax similar to TweenMax, TimelineMax and the awesome [GSAP](http://greensock.com/gsap)
 - Start, stop, pause and resume any animation during runtime
 - Easings and springs for more realistic and interesting animations
 - Chaining methods for concise code